ksmandersen/startover/Readme.md

 I've been using [Dokku](http://dokku.viewdocs.io/dokku/) for some time to deploy this stack.
 The repo includes a simple nodejs server app running on express to serve the static content of the site.
-Dokku supports Docker which this repo uses.
-You can most likely deploy this code to any ol' Docker container.
+You should be able to deploy the code anywhere that accepts a simple nodejs app, like Heroku.

 ## License